Different Levels of Assault

 The maximum sentence for ABH is 5 years’ imprisonment if tried in the Crown Court, or up to 6 months if dealt with summarily at the Magistrates Court.

 Common Assault, is the least serious of the assault charges.
 For this to be charged, there are typically no visible injuries.
 Usually, it is uncommon to receive a custodial sentence without previous convictions.

 The maximum sentence for common assault is 6 months’ imprisonment, and they will be dealt with at the Magistrates Court.

 If, however, an assault is deemed to be racially or religiously motivated, or part of domestic violence, then the offence is aggravated and the sentences more severe and the case could be transferred to the Crown Court.

-Whatever the extent of the allegation against you, do not hesitate to contact our Criminal Defence team who will advise on the best course of action from the start to the end of your case.
+Whatever the extent of the allegation against you, do not hesitate to contact our specialist assault lawyers team who will advise on the best course of action from the start to the end of your case.

-Everybody is entitled to a defence, and we would much rather you came to us sooner rather than later so that we can work towards the best possible outcome for your situation.
+Everybody is entitled to a defence, and we would much rather you come to us sooner rather than later so that we can work towards the best possible outcome for your situation.

 Our Head of Crime and Regulatory comes very highly recommended on independent review site, Review Solicitors.

 To speak to one of our team, please fill out a contact form, use the live chat, or call us on 0161 969 3131.